|Date Posted||May 04, 2023|

 The Sun-Gazette is an independently owned weekly newspaper with a daily online presence in California’s San Joaquin Valley, but specifically in Tulare County.
 The newspaper covers all pertinent topics, focusing mostly on the various governmental entities throughout Tulare County.
 We publish every Wednesday in print and Monday through Friday online.
 In addition to the weekly paper editor Paul Myers and publisher Reggie Ellis also produce a weekly podcast titled The Paper Trail Podcast.

-The Sun-Gazette team is currently made up of a publisher, editor, one education reporter, receptionist, delivery driver and two circulation employees.
+The Sun-Gazette team is currently made up of a publisher, editor, an assistant editor, a general assignment reporter, a sports reporter, receptionist, delivery driver and two circulation employees.

 Job Type: Full-time

 Resumes should be submitted to Executive Editor Paul Myers at email@example.com with a CC to Publisher Reggie Ellis at firstname.lastname@example.org.